Proven Strategies to Inhibit Mold Growth on Pallets

 What Effect Does Mold Have on Wood Pallets?

-In order for mold to grow, the appropriate conditions are required, in terms of the availability of oxygen, a food source, and moisture.
+In order for mold to grow, the appropriate conditions are required.
+Mold needs oxygen, a food source, and moisture.
 In any strategy to inhibit the growth of mold, one of these three ingredients must be restricted.

 According to John Shawyer, Director of UK-based Associated Pallets, pallets can act as something of a breeding ground if they are left untreated.
 This causes softening, decay and ultimately decreases the life expectancy of the pallet, not to mention raising the possibility of food safety concerns.